 - Firmware updates might break certain working combo

 - The seemingly permanent "beta" status

 Available in most Asus routers, AiMesh allows for combining any two or more routers into a single mesh network, similar to the Netgear Orbi or Linksys Velop.
 Initially released as an add-on feature, AiMesh has proven to be Asus’s most impactful home networking feature over time.

 It’s important to note that AiMesh is not a plug-n-play Wi-Fi solution like other canned systems on the market.
 It requires some work — or maybe even a lot of work in certain situations — before you get it the way you want.
 So, it’s not for everyone.
 But if you don’t mind tinkering with your hardware, chances are you’ll love it.

-To use start with AiMesh, you need to get a couple of supported routers.
-Most, though not all, Asus routers support this feature.
+To take advantage of AiMesh, you need to get a couple of supported broadcasters.
+Most Asus routers have this feature.

 List of Asus’s current AiMesh routers

 There are tri-band and dual-band broadcasters.
-As a rule, for best performance, in a Wi-Fi mesh system, you want tri-band for a wireless setup.
-For a home wired with network cables, it makes more sense to use dual-band hardware, though either will likely work well.
+As a rule, for best performance, in a Wi-Fi mesh system, you want a tri-band for a wireless setup.
+A home wired with network cables makes more sense to use dual-band hardware, though either will likely work well.

 Wi-Fi 5 (802.11ac) AiMesh broadcasters

 - Tri-band: GT-AC5300, RT-AC5300, Lyra, and ZenWiFi AC.